How to Make Your Own Dryer Sheets

 Dryer sheets are a must to have on hand.
 They give your laundry a fresh scent and take care of static cling.
-Did you know you don't have to buy them at the store?
-Making your own dryer sheets is easy and cheap, and you will love how effective they are!
+But, did you know you don't have to buy them at the store?
+Making your own dryer sheets is easy, and you will love how effective they are.

 You will quickly find that homemade dryer sheets are better than any commercial brand for many reasons.
 First, they cost next to nothing to make and you can save money on the first load.
 If that isn't reason enough, you also can create your own scents, avoid harsh chemicals, and reuse them again and again.
 Pair your homemade dryer sheets with wool dryer balls, and your laundry will be fresh, soft, and free of static cling.